elondagan/K-means/README.md

 # K-means
-implement the K-means algorithm from scratch for classifying DNA samples (2020)
+Implement the K-means algorithm from scratch for classifying DNA samples (2020)

 Description: